cyfrost/gmail-electron/README.md

 For better or for worse, I always tend to keep the app dependencies up-to-date.
 For people that say "too new software could break stuff", I like placing emphasis on building software that isn't so *easily* broken because the dependent libs are updated.

 ### 2. Dropped all support (code and builds) for macOS
-As said, this fork is heavily customized to my liking; Since I do not use a Mac in any of my workflows, removing the code and traces related to darwin only paves for better maintenance.
+As said, this fork is heavily customized to my liking; Since I do not use a Mac in any of my workflows (yet), removing the code and traces related to darwin only paves for better maintenance.

 ### 3. More native packages for more distros
 This project provides app packages for distros that use either of `.deb`, `.rpm`, `.pacman`, `.snap`, and `.AppImage`.
 Windows is also supported via the NSIS installer package `.exe`.